Cacti/plugin_syslog/README.md

 ## ChangeLog

+--- 2.1  ---
+* bug#18: Issues with syslog statistics display
+* bug#17: Compatibility with remote database

 --- 2.0  ---
 * feature: Compatibility with Cacti 1.0
-* bug#17: Compatibility with remote database

 --- 1.30 ---
 * feature: Allow Statistics to be disabled